CLICK HERE for latest letter about returning to school and the latest Government Covid-19 letter.

 In English we are going to write non-chronological reports about skeletons and muscles as well as writing our own narrative stories based on 'The Incredible Book Eating Boy'.
 We will of course continue to work hard at improving our spelling, comprehension and handwriting skills.
 I know you are going to enjoy our next whole class reading book 'Stig of the Dump'.
-Our Science lessons will ensure we learn lots about how different parts of the amazing human body work, including our digestive system and skeleton.
+Our Science lessons will ensure we learn lots about how different parts of the amazing human body work, including our digestive system and skeleton as well as exploring different food chains.
 During Art in Term 5 we are going to use clay to sculpt our own human figures and in PSHE we will be looking at two new units: 'Relationships' and Changing Me'.
 As always, we will continue to develop and improve our mathematical knowledge and understanding, especially about decimal numbers, time and shape.
 Please find some useful 'Knowledge Organisers' at the bottom of the page to help support your learning and remember to read as much as you can at home and keep practising those important times tables!

 Please make sure you have your PE kits in school everyday and as the classroom continues to be well ventilated make sure you bring an extra layer to wear over your uniform when the weather is chilly.
 We are really looking forward to seeing you all back in school on Monday 19th April!

 Please look below at some of our recent classroom displays.
 We have added spring flowers to our Hazel Class tree and are really proud of the poems we wrote linked to 'The River' poetry unit we completed before Easter.
 In Science this term we will be exploring different food chains so have got some examples and scientific vocabulary on display to help support our learning.

 Hazel Class PE